-Through leading-edge primary care, internal medicine, and social medicine residency training, the Einstein-Montefiore Primary Care and Social Internal Medicine program prepares exceptional general internists to provide care for underserved populations.
-Our residents are dedicated, energetic, and passionate individuals who come to Montefiore with diverse backgrounds, professional and personal interests and experiences.
-They emerge from this combined general medicine and global health residency program and go on to pursue careers as leaders in primary care, internal medicine, clinical medicine, education, administration, research, and advocacy.
+The Einstein-Montefiore Primary Care and Social Internal Medicine program prepares general internists to provide care for underserved populations.
+Our dedicated, energetic, passionate residents bring diverse backgrounds, professional and personal interests, and experiences, and go on to pursue careers as leading primary care clinicians, medical educators, program administrators, researchers, and advocates.
 (Program Graduates)

 "Monte is a place that will change anyone for the better."

 —Ross MacDonald, MD, Program Graduate

 Medical Director, Correctional Health Services, New York City Department of Health and Mental Hygiene

 General medicine rotations, outpatient and inpatient training, community medicine projects, and global health training.

 A summary of the rotations in each of the three training years.